TogExe/waterProject/MultiThreadedDoc.md

 > - The context switching between multiple threads can in the long run slow down the speed of the process.

 ## Why use multiple threads.
+Using multiple threads can decrease calculation time by ofloading task from the main process into different threads.
+This method also allows for asynchronous computing at the cost of increased cpu load.

+# Usage
+*note : this framework uses notions such as dereferencing and pointers to functions wich are quite simple but important to know.*